mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ![Result Chains](result-chains.png)

-Since the solutions' tree is the set of all possible solutions to the problem, and particularly, the problem-solution belongs to the three which, with more clever work can be traced onto the same solutions' tree:
+Since the solution tree is the set of all possible solutions to the problem, and particularly, the problem-solution belongs to the three which, with more clever work can be traced onto the same solution tree:

 **Traced Solution Tree:** The model solution can be drawn into the tree.